haidershah/housing-price-predictor/README.md

 4. bath - Number of total bathrooms
 5. year_built - Year the house was built
 6. sold_months_ago - Number of months from today when the house was last sold
+7. dist_to_public_trans - Distance to the closest public transportation station
-7. is_single_family - Whether the house is of type: SingleFamily
+8. is_single_family - Whether the house is of type: SingleFamily
-8. is_condominium - Whether the house is of type Condominium
+9. is_condominium - Whether the house is of type Condominium
-9. is_townhouse - Whether the house is of type Townhouse
+10. is_townhouse - Whether the house is of type Townhouse
-10. is_multi_family - Whether the house is of type Multi Family
+11. is_multi_family - Whether the house is of type Multi Family

 ## Label